Question: Why is my period 2 days late?

 During the menstrual cycle and just before you’re expecting period, your vaginal discharge becomes thick or you may have no discharge before period.

-If your period is 2 days late with a lot of white discharge, then it’s likely pregnancy.
-Other causes of increased discharge 2 days after period are late ovulation, breastfeeding, and intercourse.
+If your period is 2 days late with a lot of white discharge, then pregnancy is possible.
+Other causes of increased discharge 2 days after period are hormonal changes, breastfeeding or intercourse.
+Only a pregnancy test can confirm if you are pregnant.

 Period 2 days late negative pregnancy test, Should I worry?